 Geek, gamer, writer, graphic artist.
 Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 Atlus' Shin Megami Tensei (SMT) universe is pretty large, consisting of the main games and several sister series sharing the same mythos and artwork.
-This list considers soundtracks from the main series, the Persona series, the Devil Summoner series, and the twin Digital Devil Saga games.
-As I've never played the MMO at all before it went offline, music from IMAGINE was not included during consideration.
+This list thus contains soundtracks from the main series and sister series such as Devil Summoner, Digital Devil Saga, and Dx2.

 10. Otherworld Dungeon 1 - Shin Megami Tensei: Devil Summoner